-Many fiancés and spouses of U.S. citzens, who are planning to immigrate from overseas, wonder why they cannot simply use a tourist visa to enter the United States, or enter on the Visa Waiver Program (VWP).
+Many fiancés and spouses of U.S. citizens or lawful permanent residents who are planning to immigrate from overseas wonder why they cannot simply use a tourist visa to enter the United States, or enter on the Visa Waiver Program (VWP).
 They know they will spend a long time outside the United States waiting for their proper visa, while their fiancé or spouse is living inside the United States.
-And they also know that a tourist visa (a B-1 visitor visa) can be gotten in a few days from a local U.S. consulate -- or if they're from certain countries, is unnecessary, because they can enter using solely their passport, using the VWP.
+And they know that a tourist visa (a B-2 visitor visa) can be gotten in a few days from a local U.S. consulate.
+In fact, if they're from certain countries, they can enter using solely their passport, using the VWP.

-There are two problems with this idea.
-First, if you pose as a tourist (whether with a visa or on the VWP) with the secret intention of staying in the United States for an indefinite time, you will have committed visa fraud.
-Visitor visas, or indeed any temporary visas, are for people who intend to stay temporarily -- and then leave.
+If you pose as a tourist (whether with a visa or on the VWP) with the secret intention of staying in the United States for an indefinite time, you will have committed visa fraud.
+Visitor visas, or indeed any temporary visas, are for people who intend to stay temporarily—and then leave.
 They are not for people who plan to marry and live happily ever after in the United States.

 Boris enters the United States on the Visa Waiver Program, marries Sarah (a U.S. citizen) a week later, and they apply for his green card in Chicago.
 At their green card interview, the officer asks, "When did you decide to get married?"
 Boris answers, "Oh, I asked Sarah to marry me during a phone call last month, and when she said yes, I was so happy that I packed my bags, got on the earliest cheap plane flight, and we were married in the Elvis Chapel in Las Vegas the following Monday."
 This is an unfortunate answer, because it practically forces the immigration officer to notice that Boris committed visa fraud.

 Gregor enters the United States as a tourist, marries Eileen (a U.S. citizen) three months later, and they apply for his green card in New York.
 At the green card interview the officer asks, "What was your intention when you entered the United States?"
 Gregor says, "Our relationship was going very well long-distance, so I decided to travel to the United States to see Eileen in person.
 Frankly, it was also time for a vacation.
 A few weeks after I arrived, we realized we were really and truly in love.
 And when that feeling didn't wear off, we decided to marry."
 This answer has promise.
-Even if this couple was contemplating marriage before Gregor arrived, his candid answer, plus the fact that they waited over two months to get married, makes clear that Gregor did not just use the tourist visa to get around the U.S. immigration laws.
+Even if this couple was contemplating marriage before Gregor arrived, his candid answer, plus the fact that they waited over two months to get married, shows that Gregor did not just use the tourist visa to get around the U.S. immigration laws.